yusha-g/Structural-Engineering-Calculations/README.md

     - Imported Inputs (from developer test)
 - Among this, dFromTop and dFromBott are categorized as local inputs even though they are calculated in developer_test.
 - It would be more fitting if dFromTop and dFromBott were classified as Imported Inputs.
+- The code is written assuming the same. moment_capacity imports the variables from developer_test

 ## Testing
 - `pytest test_developer.py`